padiac/padiac.github.io/notes/statistics-why-generalized-laws-of-large-numbers-and-central-limit-theorems-matter.md

 ## 4. Philosophical Significance

-Kolmogorov’s extensions were not just mathematical — they answered a philosophical question:
+Kolmogorov's extensions were not just mathematical -- they answered a philosophical question:

-> “To what extent can deterministic patterns emerge from randomness?”
+> "To what extent can deterministic patterns emerge from randomness?"

 ### 4.1 LLN: Order from Average